mixxxdj/manual/source/chapters/user_interface.rst

 .. note:: Headphone cueing is only available if you have configured a
              Headphone Output in :menuselection:`Preferences --> Sound Hardware`.

+.. note:: If you use an external hardware mixer, plug your headphones into that
+          rather than your sound card.
+Use the headphone buttons on the mixer rather than the buttons in Mixxx.

 .. _interface-eq-gain:

 Equalizers and Gain Knobs